-The Cheyenne-Eagle Butte School operates a school wide program.
+The Cheyenne-Eagle Butte School operates a school-wide program, grade specific for all students in K-12, via the CRST Title I Program and the SD DOE Public School Title I Program.
 This means that all students have access to Title I resources.
 The goal of the program is to provide supplemental assistance so that all students will achieve high standards.
-Title I funds are used for staff, professional development, equipment and supplies.
+Title I funds are used for staff, professional development, equipment, and supplies.